readium/swift-toolkit/Sources/Navigator/EPUB/Assets/Static/readium-css/ReadMe.md

     - if `mn-Cyrl` is set, then the publication is in cyrillic and it is `horizontal-tb`.
 - We don’t currently support the `mn` language, and we can’t rely on system fonts to do so, we’ll have to embed one.

+## Android Fonts Patch

+See [the specific ReadMe](android-fonts-patch/ReadMe.md) for further information.